St. John's (NY) vs. Stony Brook Predictions & Picks - November 7

 St. John's (NY) Performance Insights

+- St. John's (NY) put up 77.3 points per game and gave up 75.2 last year, making them 50th in college basketball on offense and 316th defensively.

-- The Red Storm were the fifth-best team in the nation in rebounds per game (37.2) and ranked 275th in rebounds allowed (32.5) last season.
+- The Red Storm were the fifth-best team in college basketball in rebounds per game (37.2) and ranked 275th in rebounds conceded (32.5) last season.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.